simeononsecurity/simeononsecurity.ch/content/articles/usb-standards-and-ports_-a-user's-guide/index.en.md

 ### What is USB?

 USB stands for Universal Serial Bus.
-It is a standard for connecting devices to a computer.
+It's a standard for connecting devices to a computer.
 USB allows for the transfer of data, power, and audio/video signals between devices.
 It has become the most widely used interface for connecting peripherals to computers.

 ### Evolution of USB Standards